CephalofairGames/gloomhaven2e-faq/index.md

 **If an event or scenario outcome has me losing Prosperity, can this drop me down below my current Prosperity Level?** When the party loses X prosperity, erase the previous X boxes, but never erase a numbered box or further.

 **What is Imbuement on the campaign sheet?
 Should I use the Imbuement track?** Ignore it until you're instructed otherwise.

+**When can we work on the Puzzle Book?** Only during City phases during Downtime.

 ![divider-narrow](/assets/images/divider2.png)